 The Smittybilt Scout Trailer

-The Scout offers a common steel box-on-wheels layout.
+The Smittybilt Scout trailer offers a common steel box-on-wheels layout.
 However, it rides on a unique independent trailing A-Arm suspension with a pair of shocks, single coil spring, limiting strap, and bump stop, plus a 10-inch electric drum brake on each side.
 When riding on 265/70R17 tires it has 12” of clearance.
 The fenders and spare tire mount accommodate up to 37” rubber.
 Between the generous clearance and nonexistent rear overhang, it would be difficult to get this trailer hung up.

 The box is dominated by a 25 cubic foot rear-opening compartment with a pair of 200-lb capacity sliding trays.
 Forward of the main box are two side-opening compartments.
 On the starboard side, a sliding tray pulls out to mount an optional generator.
 On the port side is a handy kitchenette with stove drawer.
 The spare tire mounts forward, remaining low to preserve the center of gravity and keeping the tire clear of the top mounted tent.
-Ahead of the spare is a rhombus-shaped tongue box that matches the contours of the trailer as the frame approaches the hitch.
+Ahead of the spare is a rhombus-shaped tongue box that matches the contours of the Smittybilt Scout trailer as the frame approaches the hitch.
 Each compartment is water resistant and closes with a locking T-handle.
 During a weekend in the arid California desert, there were no signs of dust intrusion.
 When contemplating packing strategy, consider that in the direct sun, this black steel cube can build extreme heat inside.

 A trio of manual jacks along with a small bubble level enable horizontal camping.
 The dual jacks at the rear mount high to preserve departure angle, though cosmetic damage on the main compartment door reminds one that the jacks must be removed to swing out the door.
 The tent is mounted on struts that telescope skyward up to 12” to allow storage of long lean items, such as surfboards.
 The tent deploys and stows with an effort similar to a large conventional tent.
 And a two-inch receiver at the rear is available to expand load capacity via a hitch-enabled racking solution.